Reform of the Motor Vehicle Standards Act 1989

 Reduced Vehicle Import Restrictions Cost Benefit Analysis

-The report primarily focusses on economic opportunities for consumers to personally import vehicles from the UK or Japan—as both countries have comparable vehicle standards to Australia.
+The second report further refines the work of the first report and focuses on the economic opportunities for consumers to personally import vehicles from the UK or Japan—as both countries have comparable vehicle standards to Australia.

-Following the announcement of the reforms the Australian Government has conducted a number of consultation sessions with key stakeholders.
+Following the announcement of the reforms in February 2016, the Australian Government has conducted a number of consultation sessions with key stakeholders.